Entropy, Ultralimits and the Poisson boundary: Introduction

-Of course, one needs to be more precise here about the class of measures \(\nu\) we take the infimum over, and typically it shall be a fixed measure class (consisting of all fully supported measures when \(X\) is discrete).
-In the paper we shall be interested in the problem of studying and even calculating \(I_{\lambda}(X)\).
-A most basic fact (see Corollary \ref{Cor Group-Space-Entropy}) is that \(I_{\lambda}(X)\leq I_{\lambda}(G)\) for any \(G\)-space \(X\), which motivates initial focus on the value of the latter. \\ In the present paper, we are able to calculate \(I_{\lambda}(G)\) for amenable groups and for free groups. \begin{thmx}[See Theorem \ref{Theorem application for amenability}] If \(G\) is amenable and \(\lambda\) has finite support then \(I_{\lambda}(G)=0\).\\ Namely, on any amenable group there are KL-almost invariant measures. \end{thmx} It should be noted that the converse to this result is easy (and follows immediately from Pinsker's inequality-- Theorem 4.19 in \cite{Boucheron2013ConcentrationI}).
-In section \ref{section Application for amenable groups} we prove Theorem \ref{Theorem A} and deduce from it an interesting fixed point property for amenable groups acting on their Poisson boundary -- a canonical topological model of it to be precise.
-This theorem was proven in \cite{FixedPointAmenable} by entirely different method, and we believe it deserves more attention, in particular seeking its converse.\\ Results regarding entropy for the free groups are given in section \ref{section Free groups and Entropy}.
-Let \(F_d\) be the free group on \(d\) generators. \begin{thmx}[See Corollary \ref{Corollary case of uniform measure}] Let \(\lambda\) be the symmetric uniform measure on the free generators and their inverses.
-Then:
+\begin{problem} \(\) \begin{itemize} \item Find a method for calculating \(I_{\lambda}(X)\) or \(I_{\lambda}^{top}(X)\) in various cases (such as the examples at the beginning of the section). \item In the case of \(I_{\lambda}^{top}(X)\) what can be said about a minimizing measure? is it unique?
+(Somewhat surprisingly, one of our findings is that a minimizing measure need not be \(\lambda\)-stationary.) \item What can be said about actions for which which \(I_{\lambda}(X) = I_{\lambda}(G)\) or \(I_{\lambda}(X) = 0\) ? \item In the cases of action of lattices on flag spaces calculate \(I_{\lambda}(X)\) for the canonical measure class (e.g. the Haar measure for the maximal compact subgroup) and appropriate \(\lambda\)'s.
+Is the infimum attained?
+Is it the same as \(I_{\lambda}^{top}(X)\)? \end{itemize} \end{problem} This problem (especially the second one) arose naturally from an attempt to tackle the well known problem of dependence of the Liouville property on the finite symmetric generating measure, see the discussion in subsection \ref{subsection Possible relation with the Liouville problem}.\\ In this paper, we are able to calculate \(I_{\lambda}(G)\) for amenable groups and free groups.\\ The main tool is the new construction of the Furstenberg-Poisson boundary, Theorem \ref{Theorem E}.\\ For amenable groups we use the existence of a Liouville measure on amenable groups (see \cite{BoundaryEntropy} or \cite{Rosenblatt1981ErgodicAM}) to conclude \begin{thmx}[See Theorem \ref{Theorem application for amenability}] If \(G\) is amenable and \(\lambda\) has finite support then \(I_{\lambda}(G)=0\).\\ Namely, on any amenable group there are KL-almost invariant measures. \end{thmx} It should be noted that the converse to this result is easy (and follows immediately from Pinsker's inequality-- Theorem 4.19 in \cite{Boucheron2013ConcentrationI}).
+We will deduce from Theorem \ref{Theorem A} an interesting fixed point property for amenable groups acting on a certain distinguished topological model of their Furstenberg-Poisson boundary (see Theorem \ref{Theorem fixed point for stationary actions}) -- as it turns out (see Corollary \ref{corollary RN model for Furstenberg-Poisson boundary}) every countable group admits a canonical one.
+This theorem was proven in \cite{FixedPointAmenable} by entirely different method.
+Further study of the action on this canonical model seems interesting, in particular seeking a converse to our result.\\ We now formulate our results regarding \(F_d\) - the free group on \(d\) generators. \begin{thmx}[See Corollary \ref{Corollary case of uniform measure}] Let \(\lambda\) be the symmetric uniform measure on the free generators and their inverses.
+Then